 The federal Clean Water Act requires each state to identify waters within its boundaries that are not currently meeting or maintaining water quality standards (33 USC 1313 (d)(1)).
 Water quality standards consist of the beneficial uses for which waterways are used as well as water quality objectives set at specified levels to maintain the beneficial uses.
 In 1994, the Sacramento and Feather Rivers were listed as impaired by diazinon by the Regional Board.
-As a result of the 303(d) listing, the Regional Board adopted a TMDL in accordance with the federal Clean Water Act (33 USC 1313 (d)(1)).
+As a result of the 303(d) listings, the Regional Board adopted a TMDL in accordance with the federal Clean Water Act (33 USC 1313 (d)(1)).
 Loads established in a TMDL are required to implement the applicable water quality standards, considering seasonal variations and a margin of safety (Id.).
+In addition to adopting a TMDL, the Regional Board also prepared and adopted a Basin Plan Amendment that included new water quality objectives for diazinon, as well as an implementation plan.
+The Basin Plan Amendment was intended to establish an orchard runoff control program that focused on protecting the Sacramento and Feather Rivers from the impacts of diazinon.